MicrosoftDocs/data-api-builder-docs/data-api-builder/troubleshoot-usage.md

 }
 ```

-In other words, the above runtime configuration defines what value you must use at the beginning of your path for the REST and GraphQL endpoints, respectively:
+In other words, the previous runtime configuration defines what value you must use at the beginning of your path for the REST and GraphQL endpoints, respectively:

 ```https
 /api/<entity>